 B.S. in Biology

-The four-year general biology degree in environmental conservation diverges from traditional wildlife and fisheries management programs that emphasize curriculum in taxonomy and game management.
+Environmental conservation diverges from traditional wildlife and fisheries management programs that emphasize curriculum in taxonomy and game management.

 Unique to this program is a curriculum that emphasizes statistics, ecological toxicology (contaminants and pollutants), and environmental conservation that addresses contemporary issues in ecosystem management, landscape ecology, and regional and global threats to biodiversity.